input-output-hk/cardano-docs.iohk.io/_docs/cardano/addresses.md

 # Addresses in Cardano SL

-To send and receive value, Addresses are used in virtually any cryptocurrency.
+To send and receive value, addresses are used in virtually any cryptocurrency.

 ## How Does an Address Look Like?